-If you're marrying in church, you'll need to choose at least two hymns, and possibly up to four, depending on the length of the service.
-Your minister or the church music director will be able to make suggestions, but here are some of our favourites.
-If most of your guests aren't regular church goers, try to stick to more well known choices with easy tunes.
-Remember, some words are associated with more than one tune, so do make sure that if you have a favourite, the organist knows which tune you're expecting.
+If you're marrying in church, you'll need at least two wedding hymns, and possibly up to four depending on the length of the service.
+Your minister or the church's music director will be able to make suggestions, but here are some of our favourites!
+If most of your guests aren't regular church-goers, try to stick to more well-known choices with easy tunes.
+Remember, some hymns have more than one tune, so make sure if you have a preference, the organist knows which tune you're expecting!\n

 For civil ceremonies, don't forget that you won't be allowed songs or music with any religious connotations.
 So, if you're not sure whether a certain piece is allowed, check with the registrar beforehand to avoid disappointment on the day!

 - Give Me Joy in my Heart

 - Love Divine, All Loves Excelling

 - Lead Us, Heavenly Father, Lead Us